kirillbobyrev/pabi/README.md

   infrastructure ([Are We Learning Yet?]) is a notable example.
 Initially, this was the reason for my concerns because if I decide to go with the Neural Network-based evaluation, lack of infrastructure would make it complicated.
-  However, the fashion is using [NNUE] and it can be used even in the absense of any ML infrastructure (through hard-coding the network in code, which is usually done in C or C++ engines).
+  However, the fashion is using [NNUE] and it can be used even in the absence of any ML infrastructure (through hard-coding the network in code, which is usually done in C or C++ engines).
 For more sophisticated techniques, I can use [Pytorch Rust bindings] and either split training (e.g. into a Python